You are here

 Conditions not covered by these SOPs

-• Electrical burn* - electrical injury SOP
+• Electrical contact or electrical flash burns * - electrical injury SOP

-• Internal burns including to the respiratory tract and gastrointestinal tract and genitourinary tract#
+• Internal burns including to the respiratory tract and gastrointestinal tract and genitourinary tract #

-• Lightning burn* - electrical injury SOP
+• Lightning burn * - electrical injury SOP

 * another SOP applies